 One of the reasons that Animal Crossing is one of the best Nintendo Switch games is because it allows us to celebrate real-world holidays and seasonal events in-game.
 To learn more about other festivities, check out the Animal Crossing events calendar.

 When is Animal Crossing Festivale?

-In 2021, Animal Crossing Festivale will be on February 15th.
+This year Animal Crossing Festivale will be on February 20 2023.
 This festivity takes place the day before real-world Mardi Gras.
 Since the real-life holiday shifts depending on the year, Festivale is celebrated in either February or March.

 What is Festivale?

 Festivale is marked by Pavé the peacock appearing on your Resident Service Plaza and confetti falling from the sky.
 Your villagers will dress in sparkling clothes and feathery headdresses.
 When you talk to Pavé, this fabulous bird sends players off to collect feathers.

 They can be caught with a net as they float down alongside the confetti.
 If players collect the proper color and amount of feathers, then Pavé rewards them with a dance, DIY recipe, or Festivale items.
 If you give Pavé a Rainbow Feather he will give you a Rainbow Festivale item in exchange.